phluid61/internet-drafts/http2-encoded-data/draft.md

   causes the stream to enter one of the "half closed" states or the "closed" state ({{I-D.ietf-httpbis-http2}}, Section 5.1).

-* `END_SEGMENT` (0x2):
-  Bit 2 being set indicates that this frame is the last for the current segment.
-Intermediaries MUST NOT coalesce frames across a segment boundary and MUST preserve segment boundaries when forwarding frames.

 * `PADDED` (0x8):
   Bit 4 being set indicates that the Pad Length field is present.